LocoMH/TaskmasterSuite/README.md

 ## Quickstart
 All you need to do is
-- have a Windows computer (exception: you are capable of running a python application yourself),
+- have a Windows computer (exception: you are capable of running a python application yourself in which case you can check out the section `Mac and Linux support` below),
 - download the files from the [latest release](https://github.com/LocoMH/TaskmasterSuite/releases/latest),
 - extract the downloaded files to an arbitrary location on your computer and finally
 - run `server.exe`.
 The next steps will be displayed in a window which opens.
 There are two websites: The assistant screen and the audience screen.
 The assistant screen controls the audience screen.
 That's really all.